Presbyopia: Symptoms and treatments of reading glasses

 You can also correct presbyopia with multifocal contact lenses or monovision, which work in a similar way to bifocals.
 On one eye you wear a prescription for near vision and the other a prescription for distance.
 Monovision may be effective for some people, but in others, it results in a loss of depth perception and a reduction in visual acuity.

 Thanks to modern Laser Eye Surgery techniques, today there is a permanent solution to correcting presbyopia — without the need for unhygienic (and therefore riskier) contact lenses, pesky glasses, or risky artificial implants.
-Not only is Laser Blended Vision safer, more effective, and easier to adapt to, but unlike for example monovision contact lenses which are suitable for only around half of patients, it is appropriate for up to 96 percent of people.
+Not only is PRESBYOND® Laser Blended Vision safer, more effective, and easier to adapt to, but unlike for example monovision contact lenses which are suitable for only around half of patients, it’s suitable for around 97% of patients with ageing eyes.

 Unfortunately, presbyopia is not something that eventually goes away if you ignore it long enough, but rather it gets worse with time.
 Recognising this fact is the first step to finding a solution; the next step is choosing the right treatment for you and taking the leap to securing many more years of crystal clear vision.